irishryoon/minimal_generators_curves/README.md

 * `INPUT_PATH` must have extensions `tsv` or `npy`.
 Input must be an array of the x, y, z-coordinates of the points.
 Array must have size (n, 3) or (3,n), where `n` is the number of points
 * `OUTPUT_PATH` must have extension `json`.

+## Output
+The output file is a dictionary with the following keys:
+* `barcode`: barcode in dimension 1
+* `representatives`: minimal generators.
+This is the final output of the algorithm
+* `non_Z2_coefficients`: indicates whether the function encountered generators with coefficients other than 0, 1, -1.
+* `generators_rational`: length-minimal generators (after step 1 of Algorithm).

 ## Algorithm
 Given points in three dimensions, we first compute its persistent homology in dimension 1.
 For each point in the persistence diagram, we compute its generator via the following: